Stabsarzt: Kriegsmarine

-Rank designations of the Kriegsmarine as to Match 30, 1934, are contained in the table below.
+Rank designations of the Kriegsmarine, as of 30 March 1934, are contained in the table below.

 Austria-Hungary

 In the Austro-Hungarian Common Army (de: Gemeinsame Armee or k.u.k.
 Armee) there were the OF2-ranks Regimentsarzt I. Klasse and Regimentsarzt II.
 Klasse (en: Regiment surgeon 1st class / – 2nd class) until 1918, equivalent to the OF2-rank Stabsarzt in Germany.
 That particular rank was comparable to the Hauptmann/Captain OF2-rank as well.